vunguyen2712/trade-fei-token/README.md

 # What is this app?

-An interface that simulates trading FEI tokens
+An interface that simulates trading an ERC-20 tokens

 ## What you need before cloning the project: